tibbdc/bow-tie/README.md

  All results can be reproduced by executing the Jupyter Python notebooks:

-+ Workflow_construction_of_ECM_eco1515.ipynb
++ bowtie_path.ipynb
-  + the main script of construction enzyme-constrained model
+  + the main script of determining the bow tie structure by FBA-based approach.

-+ Simulation.ipynb
++ bowtie_graph.ipynb
-  + the script for simulating part of results in manuscript
+  + the script for determining the bow tie structure by graph